-Harassment Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Persons involved in a significant romantic or sexual relationship Anybody who does not Our college counselors can assist students in completing and filing OFP's and harassment orders. sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.3451; or 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.
-A single incident of Restraining Order (HRO) fall under the criteria for the Order for Protection.
-Restraining Order, you must first fill out a Court Administration form titled "Petitioner's Affidavit and Petition for Harassment Restraining Order."
+Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Persons involved in a significant romantic or sexual relationship Our college counselors can assist students in completing and filing OFP's and harassment orders. sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.345, or 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.
+Harassment Restraining Order (HRO) Anybody who does not fall under the criteria for the Order for Protection.
+To file a Harassment Restraining Order, you must first fill out a Court Administration form titled "Petitioner's Affidavit and Petition for Harassment Restraining Order."
 You may pick up a copy of this form from the County Service Center, or download it from the Minnesota Court System's web site.
-Provide as many details as possible on the form, and return it to Court Administration. physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target.
+Provide as many details as possible on the form, and return it to Court Administration.
+A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target.